-The number of meetings of the Board of Directors and its committees that were held during the year and the number of meetings attended by each director are summarised in the table below.
+The number of meetings of the Board of Directors and its committees that were held during the year and the number of meetings attended by each Director are summarised in the table below.

-During the year, member of the Nomination Committee met informally to discuss Board succession and the Board engaged Egon Zehnder to help with succession matters.
-The Nomination Committee has worked with Egon Zehnder to develop a short list of candidates for future appointment as non-executive directors.
+During the year, members of the Nomination Committee met informally to discuss Board succession and the Board engaged Egon Zehnder to help with succession matters.
+The Nomination Committee has worked with Egon Zehnder to develop a shortlist of candidates for future appointment as Non-executive Directors.

 Meetings of Committees

-Boar Board & Risk People & Culture
+Board Audit & Risk People & Culture

 Director Attended Held Attended Held Attended Held

 Peter Bush 16 16 4 3

 Leon Pasternak 15 16 3 3

 Grant Blackley 16 16 4 3

 Glen Boreham 16 16 4 4 3 3

 Rob Murray 16 16 2 3 3

 Helen Nash 16 16 4 4 3 3

 Melanie Willis 16 16 4 4 3 3